akadeach/password_manager/README.md

        Password Manager Program
      Please select menu from list
 ----------------------------------------

 Type < 1 > to Stored Username & password

-Tupe < 2 > to Show Username & password
+Type < 2 > to Show Username & password

-ype < 3 or high > to Close program
+Type < 3 or high > to Close program

-by Doctor
+Create by Doctor